Santiago Bueno: Girona

-On 19 August 2019, Bueno signed a five-year contract with Girona FC in the second division, as a free agent.
+On 19 August 2019, Bueno signed a five-year contract with Girona in the second division, as a free agent.
 He made his debut for the club on 19 December, starting in a 2–1 away win against Linares Deportivo in that season's Copa del Rey.

-Bueno made his professional debut on 20 July 2020, coming on as a late substitute for Christian Rivera in a 2–0 loss at AD Alcorcón in the Segunda División championship.
-He scored his first professional goal on 10 April 2021, but in a 2–1 loss at Rayo Vallecano, and was a regular starter during the 2021–22 season as the club achieved promotion to La Liga.
+Bueno made his professional debut on 20 July 2020, coming on as a late substitute for Christian Rivera in a 2–0 loss at Alcorcón in the Segunda División.
+He scored his first professional goal on 10 April 2021, but in a 2–1 loss against Rayo Vallecano, and was a regular starter during the 2021–22 season as the club achieved promotion to La Liga.

-Bueno made his debut in the Spanish top tier on 14 August 2022, starting in a 1–0 away loss to Valencia CF. The following 23 January, he renewed his contract until 2026.
+Bueno made his debut in the Spanish top tier on 14 August 2022, starting in a 1–0 away loss to Valencia.
+The following 23 January, he renewed his contract until 2026.

 Wolverhampton Wanderers

 On 30 August 2023, Bueno underwent a medical for a transfer to English club Wolverhampton Wanderers.
 A day later, he officially joined the club for a reported £8.5 million fee, signing a five-year contract.

-Bueno made his Wolves debut in an EFL Cup game away to Ipswich Town on 26 September 2023.
+He made his debut in an EFL Cup game away to Ipswich Town on 26 September 2023.
 Bueno made his Premier League debut in a controversial 3–2 defeat away to Fulham on 27 November 2023 that featured three penalties.

 On 27 September 2025, he scored his first goal for the club and first ever Premier League goal in a 1–1 draw with Tottenham.

+In September 2026, Bueno joined Liga MX club Club América on loan.